 Young startups need to grow 30% year over year or they’ll die, while large corporations are happy with 5% annual growth.
+To get such growth, you need growth hacking tools.

 “Growth hacking” was a strange buzzword just a few years ago, now this term has become synonymous with most startup marketing tactics.
 I love how Sujan Patel defines it: